Amdocs (DOX) Q2 2017 Results - Earnings Call Transcript

 So, Will, the short answer is, I wish I could.
 I would tell you that these are strategic projects.
 These are CES technologies, so the latest and greatest that we produce.
 And I will tell you that this is all about the future.
 I think that basically what we're trying to say, not only about Comcast, about other projects as well, this industry we have a conviction today that we were right, couple of quarters ago to say, it is transforming.
 It's not one company.
 It's basically everybody, there are six major MSOs in North America, I believe that eventually all of them will follow, more or less, the same route.

 And we believe that the future enabler are being determined now.
 And we hope and believe that we are the one.
-So specifically on Comcast, I cannot give you more data, because you have to understand that all of these projects are actually quite important in the strategy of this company.
+So specifically on Comcast, I cannot give you more data, because you have to understand that all of these projects are actually quite important in the strategy of these companies.
 So if they want to say something about what they're doing, how they're doing it, some of it roll over to the public information as they follow the same news that we do.
 But naturally, we're starting early because of the nature of these projects, and we cannot be the people that will expose the Comcast strategy.
 But I think I said enough about the future and the strategic importance of these projects.
 And we are definitely very proud on this achievement.

 Will V. Power - Robert W. Baird & Co., Inc.

 Okay.
-And then, you alluded to some of the M&A questions, the North American revenue looks solid despite that, but they're continuing to be recurring rumors, as you know, regarding Sprint, T-Mobile, Dish, others.
+And then, you alluded to some of the M&A questions, the North American revenue looks solid despite that, but there continue to be recurring rumors, as you know, regarding Sprint, T-Mobile, Dish, others.
 Have you seen any evidence of a slowing at this point or is that still just conjecture that that's a possibility?

 Eli Gelman - Amdocs Ltd.

 No, it's a possibility.
-We are basically trying just to be as honest as possible with you because we have been through this cycle before and there's always – if there is another M&A or another, someone contemplating to do something, in the short term people will say, okay, well, let's figure out what to do first.
+We are basically trying to just be as honest as possible with you because we have been through this cycle before and there's always – if there is another M&A or another, someone contemplating to do something, in the short term people will say, okay, well, let's figure out what to do first.
 But in general, I think in most cases of the past, we enjoyed activities like this.
 And it's quite simple also to understand why, because company A buys company B or merge with them or joint venture with them.
 It's more activities, and obviously each one of the companies has their own challenges and ways to improve their performance.
-So the combined company has a bigger topic to deal with, and if it's consolidation of a new service or whatever.
+So the combined company has a bigger topic to deal with, and if it's consolidation, or if a new service, or whatever.

 Now with the integrated carriers, it's another dimension because some of them is not just wireless buying wireless or cable buying cable, which was the past.
 Now we think about AT&T buying DIRECTV.
-They need to invest in all of these infrastructure to actually monetize.
+They need to invest in all of this infrastructure to actually monetize.
 The whole idea is connectivity plus – content plus video.
 If Comcast and Charter accelerates wireless, it's completely new domain for them.

 So I'm just giving you some data points why we believe that there is a good chance it will turn to be good thing for Amdocs.
 There are very few people that can actually handle it.
 We believe there's only one actually.
 But the reality is that every big transaction like this may cause some short-term spasm and we've seen it before and that's why we are mentioning it.
 It's not because we see this data.
 We see a lot of activities and as a result we see the robust performance on North America in recent quarters.